 Abstract

-Introduction Migraine is a widespread neurological disorder that significantly affects quality of life.
-Yet data on its burden in China remain limited.
-This study analyzes long-term trends (1990-2021) and projects future patterns.
-Methods Using Global Burden of Disease (GBD) 2021 database, we examined migraine incidence, prevalence, and disability-adjusted life years (DALYs).
+Introduction: Migraine is a widespread neurological disorder that significantly affects quality of life.
+However, data on its burden in China remain limited.
+This study analyzes long-term trends (1990–2021) and projects future patterns.
+Methods: Using the Global Burden of Disease (GBD) 2021 database, we examined migraine incidence, prevalence, and disability-adjusted life-years (DALYs).
 Temporal trends were assessed via joinpoint regression, while age-period-cohort (APC) analysis and decomposition analyses identified key influences.
 Bayesian APC modeling projected future trends through 2035.
-Results Migraine imposes a substantial health burden in China, with an annual incidence of 13.04 million cases, a prevalence of 184.75 million cases, and 6.98 million DALYs cases.
-Female is disproportionately affected, with peak prevalence occurs in the 30-49 age group.
-Individuals born post-1960 show increased susceptibility, like linked to demographic and lifestyle shifts.
+Results: Migraine imposes a substantial health burden in China, with an annual incidence of 13.04 million cases, a prevalence of 184.75 million cases, and 6.98 million DALYs cases.
+Females are disproportionately affected, with peak prevalence occurs in the 30–49 age group.
+Individuals born post-1960 show increased susceptibility, as linked to demographic and lifestyle shifts.
 Population growth is a major driver of rising prevalence, with projections indicating a continued increase through 2035.
-Conclusion Migraine remains a significant public health concern in China, particularly among women.
+Conclusion: Migraine remains a significant public health concern in China, particularly among women.
 Targeted prevention, early detection, and intervention strategies are essential to mitigate its growing burden.